 Common misconceptions Canadian buyers hold

 “In-house knows our business better.”
 True at 30 users with a tenured admin.
-Mostly false at 50 plus, where the single hire turns over every 2.4 years on average per Statistics Canada labour data.
-A stable MSP account team often holds more context than a third successive in-house admin.
+Mostly false at 50 plus.
+In our practice the solo hire turns over every two to three years, and a stable MSP account team often ends up holding more context than a third successive in-house admin.

 “Outsourcing means losing control.”
-A mature MSP runs visibility dashboards, monthly business reviews, and named account leads.
-The control surface is contractual rather than hierarchical.
+A mature MSP runs visibility dashboards, monthly business reviews, plus named account leads.
+Fusion Computing publishes its pricing methodology and SLA terms in writing before contract; the control surface is contractual rather than hierarchical.

 “It is cheaper to hire than contract.”
 Only at 300 plus users, and only when you fully load benefits, training, turnover, and tooling.

 “PIPEDA and Bill C-8 require Canadian-only staff.”
-Residency rules apply to where data is processed and stored, not to where the technician sits.
+Neither PIPEDA nor Bill C-8 imposes a staff-nationality test.
+The rules follow where data is processed and stored and how incidents are reported, not where the technician sits.
 Canadian-headquartered MSPs with Canadian datacentres satisfy both regimes.

 READY TO RUN THE NUMBERS